Deploy payment connectors

 Self-service installer, which enables installation of the following:

 Upload and deploy deployable packages

 In the More tools section, click Asset library.

 Select Software package, and then click the plus sign (+).

 Enter a name and description, and select the correct package type, as described in the following table.

-Deployable package Deployable package type in LCS AOSPaymentPackage Binary hotfix RetailDeployablePackage Combined retail package
+Deployable package Deployable package type in LCS AOSPaymentPackage (Not supported) Binary hotfix RetailDeployablePackage Combined retail package

 Select the zipped package, upload it, and then click Confirm.